imyhalex/comp-sci-study-journal/csci1270/Datawarehousing.md

 __Data Lakes__
-- Repository for storing large amount if stuctured, semi-structure, and unstructured data without having define a schema or ingest the data into proprietary internal formats
+- Repository for storing large amount of stuctured, semi-structure, and unstructured data without having define a schema or ingest the data into proprietary internal formats
 - Store raw, unprocessed data from many sources (CSV, logs, JSON, images, streams).
 - Schema-on-read: data structure is applied only when you query it.
 - Cheap, scalable storage (e.g., S3, GCS, HDFS).